ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/style-the-app.md

 But _should_ we actually put our global styling directly here?
 It is convenient when we just have a few styles.
 A real-world application, however, is likely to have a fair amount of styling.
 In such cases, we should create a set of SCSS files and import them here.

 For our app, though, we will just put the global styles directly into this file.
-We will not have enough styling yet to justify seperate files.
+We will not have enough styling yet to justify separate files.

 ### Shadow DOM